Gabatrix: The Shira Maneuver

 “That is a possibility,” Shira added.

 Lynch was busy looking at his console.
 He began to attune the frequency around.
 He was looking for any irregularities.
 “I am detecting something faint ...
-I thought it might have been just interference from the asteroids, but it is something that might be blocking the transmissions from reaching beyond the ship.”
+I thought it might have been just interference from the asteroids, but it’s something that might be blocking the transmissions from reaching beyond the ship.”

 “Why would the pirates do that?”
-Lynch questioned as the Captain was thinking about it.
+Lynch questioned as the captain was thinking about it.
 “Even if that was somehow the Black Fang, we got weapons on this ship.
 We can fight back ... right?”

 Lifen was looking at the screen.
 The hairs seemed to rise on the back of her neck.
 Even the more daring of captains would understand that something was happening.
 She continued to look at the viewscreen.
 The asteroid field continued to move like a conveyor belt as the Jian Seng was gaining more and more speed.
 Picaro was slowly starting to get bigger.
 Even the present course was beginning to bring it slightly closer and closer to the array of asteroids.
 The Chacal Naranja continued to remain still.
 The warning lights from it continued to flicker.

-“What is the hell is going on?”
+“What the hell is going on?”
 Lifen asked out loud.
 “Anything on sensors besides the Chacal Naranja?”

 “I’m just getting rocks,” Lynch said.